• Partners

 Agent script

 This means that your agents will be obliged to choose one of the values available, while in the email template you can use either label, value, export value or description, depending on your requirements.
-The corresponding information is saved in the fields.menu.label menu, therefore when your agent chooses eg. Black-box value, which is displayed in the email template as {product.description}, then in the personalised email your client will receive, a description corresponding to Black-Box value, such as: “A flexible box installed in your car to monitor your driving.
+The corresponding information is saved in the Fields menu, therefore when your agent chooses eg. Black-box value, which is displayed in the email template as {product.description}, then in the personalized email your client will receive, a description corresponding to Black-Box value, such as: “A flexible box installed in your car to monitor your driving.
 Information regarding your driving habits, speed, brake and acceleration handling is captured and shared with an insurance company to configure their policy prices.”

 2. System Default Dynamic Email Fields